Fuzzball Documentation

 After Fuzzball has been deployed on your system, you will first need to create an organization before you are able to add Fuzzball users.

 Local organization (v3.3.0+): Fuzzball now supports a built-in local organization that does not require Keycloak.
-When deploying with the local organization feature, the initial organization and its root administrator are created automatically as part of the bootstrap process — no manual organization creation step is required.
+When deploying with the local organization feature, the initial organization and its root user are created automatically as part of the bootstrap process — no manual organization creation step is required.
 See your deployment’s initial configuration output for the admin credentials.

 The command below shows all the fuzzball-admin subcommands which can be run.